Improving Central Auditory Processing Deficits (CAPD)

 - Delays in academic and social skills

-Central Auditory Processing Deficits (CAPD) causes difficulties in a person’s ability to:
+Central Auditory Processing Deficits Make it Difficult to:

 - Correctly process and organize sound